ppatierno/kafka-hybrid-iot/README.md

 # Qpid Dispatch Router deployment

 In order to ingest the data from the IoT gateway, the [AMQP 1.0](https://www.amqp.org/) protocol is used.
-For this reason, the [Qpid Dispatch Router](https://qpid.apache.org/components/dispatch-router/index.html) is used as entry point to the ingestion sysyem.
+For this reason, the [Qpid Dispatch Router](https://qpid.apache.org/components/dispatch-router/index.html) is used as the entry point to the ingestion sysyem.
 For accessing the QDR from outside the OpenShift cluster, a route is used so the TLS support is needed.
 The demo provides some certificates (CA and router certificates with related keys) that you can use disabling the hostname verification for simplicity, otherwise you have to generate your own certificates.